wgnf/AdventOfCode2023/README.md

 # AdventOfCode2023

-Solutions for the AdventOfCode 2023
+Solutions for the puzzles over at [Advent of Code 2023](https://adventofcode.com/2023).